johnnywoo/cliff/README.md

 Cliff allows you to write CLI scripts in PHP with comfort.
 The main features are:

-  * Arguments/options parser with validation
+  * Arguments/options parser
   * Usage and help generation
   * Terse chained-call configuration syntax
+  * Validation and callbacks for args
   * Exception handling

 The basic idea of Cliff is to allow you to work with CLI arguments exactly the same way